mehulagg/gitlab_test/doc/user/project/merge_requests/merge_request_approvals.md

 not prevent a merge request from being merged when there is no approval.

 ## Required Approvals **(STARTER)**

-> [Introduced](https://about.gitlab.com/releases/2015/06/22/gitlab-7-12-released/#merge-request-approvers-ee-only) in GitLab Enterprise Edition 7.12.
-Available in [GitLab Starter](https://about.gitlab.com/pricing/) and higher tiers.

 Required approvals enable enforced code review by requiring specified people to approve a merge request before it can be merged.